htduy262/Tippy/README.md

 Submitted by: **Huynh Thanh Duy**

-Time spent: **6** hours spent in total
+Time spent: **24** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values, bill amount dived by 2, 3, 4, 5, 6 people.
+* [x] User can enter a bill amount, choose a tip percentage, number of members, and see the tip and total values
 * [x] Settings page to change the default tip percentage, label of currency.

 The following **optional** features are implemented: